I want to be a better people manager. Can you help me?

-Our entire focus at TGS is to provide managers and supervisors with the training and tools they need to implement the key drivers of Employee Engagement, thereby managing people more effectively and ensuring increasing employee contribution to company results.
+Our entire focus at TwoGreySuits is to provide managers and supervisors with the training and tools they need to implement the key drivers of Employee Engagement, thereby managing people more effectively and ensuring increasing employee contribution to company results.
 We believe that the vast majority of people who go to work want to perform well and contribute.
 It’s been our experience that the barriers to superior performance are generally created by management; not setting meaningful goals and objectives, not providing coaching, mentoring and feedback on a regular basis and not appraising performance in a way that’s meaningful to both the employee and the company.
-Complete our Employee Engagement Certification Course and bring the learning to life using the HR Power Centre and you will become a better people manager.
+Using the HR Power Centre and the vast resource of information there, you can certainly become a better people manager.

 Performance Management is comprised of four components; setting objectives, coaching, providing feedback and appraising.
 In other words, we want to make sure our employees know what our expectations of them are, we want to help them meet or exceed those expectations through coaching and feedback and we want to let them know how they performed against those expectations and how we can improve in the future.
 If all of this is accomplished, the chances are good that the company will meet its objectives.
 The seven modules of the Employee Engagement Certification Course cover Performance Management comprehensively.